bojan30/scroll-risen/README.md

     easing: 'ease', //easing function
     duration: 2000, //animation duration in miliseconds
     trigger: 0.2, //determines the point when animation should kick in relative to viewport.
 0 means as soon as element becomes visible, 1 means when top of the element reaches the top of the screen
-    reverse: true, //should  reverse the animation if element is below the vieport
+    reverse: true, //should  reverse the animation if element is below the viewport
-    debounce: 16, //how often shoud scroll handler be called });
+    debounce: 16, //how often should scroll handler be called });
 ```